Fostering a Rescue Pet

 Foster Program Policies and Procedures

-All animals in foster care are the property of the Brown County Pet Rescue League and are subject to all applicable BCPRL policies, rules and restrictions.
+All animals in foster care are the property of the Pet Rescue League and are subject to all applicable PRL policies, rules and restrictions.

 Proper Housing and Care Requirements